The ALADIN model is an agent-based simulation of alternative fuel

 vehicles in the passenger car and light to heavy duty vehicle market both for

 Germany and Europe.
-We also offer a solution for overseas reagions (US, China and India) and are working on a solution on German NUTS 3 level.
+We also offer a solution for overseas reagions (US, China and India) and on German NUTS 3 level for passenger cars, heavy-duty vehicles and inland navigation.

 The initial model version was developed for the German National Platform Electromobility (NPE) and focused on plug-in electric vehicles in Germany.
 Electric driving is simulated for about 7,000 conventional vehicles driving profiles from [MOP 2010, Fraunhofer ISI 2014] to determine the feasibility with a battery electric vehicle (BEV) and the electric driving share of a plug-in hybrid electric vehicle (PHEV).
 Thereafter, the utility maximizing option for each vehicle is determined while utility contains the total cost of ownership, the cost for a primary charging point as well as a user-specific willingness to pay more for plug-in electric vehicles.
 The share of BEVs and PHEVs is then taken as market share for new vehicle registrations.
 In Gnann (2015), the German model was extended to also contain a comprehensive evaluation of public charging infrastructure while fuel-cell electric vehicles were added in other projects.